Chaharbagh, Isfahan

-Chahar Bagh Boulevard (چهارباغ, translation: Four Gardens) is a historical avenue in Isfahan constructed in the Safavid era of Iran.
-This histories street is very similar to the Champs-Élysées in Paris, which some visitors called the Champs-Élysées of Isfahan.
+Chahar Bagh Boulevard (چهارباغ, translation: Four Gardens) is a historical avenue in Isfahan constructed during the Safavid era.
+This historic street is very similar to the Champs-Élysées in Paris.
+Therefore, some visitors have called it the Champs-Élysées of Isfahan.

-The avenue, historically, is the most famous in all of Persia.
-It connects the northern parts of the city to the southern sections and is about 6 kilometers long.
+The avenue, historically, is the most famous in all of Iran.
+It connects Isfahan's northern parts to the southern sections and is about 6 kilometers long.
 On the east side of this street, there are the Hasht Behesht and Chehel Sotoun gardens.

+Origin of name

+The avenue was named "Chahar Bagh" because Shah Abbas the Great had bought four vineyards in the city to secure the right-of-way.

 History

-Shah Abbas I was the king who changed his capital from Qazvin to Esfahan and decided to pour all the country's artistic wealth into that central spot which has been dubbed for centuries "Nisfi Jahan" or "Half the World".
+Shah Abbas I was the shah who changed his capital from Qazvin to Isfahan and decided to concentrate the country's artistic wealth into that central spot which has been dubbed for centuries "Nesf-e Jahan" or "Half the World".
 The chief architect of this task of urban planning was Shaykh Bahai (Baha' ad-Din al-'Amili), who focused the programme on two key features of Shah Abbas's master plan: the Chahar Bagh avenue, flanked at either side by all the prominent institutions of the city, such as the residences of all foreign dignitaries, and the Naqsh-e Jahan Square ("Exemplar of the World").
+After the opening of the enghelab metro station, chaharbagh abbasi, the middle section of avenue, was pedestrianised.